F-1 Student Economic Hardship Employment

 - The student must be able to document that the circumstances which led to the economic situation were unexpected and beyond his or her control.

 - The student must be capable of continuing full-time studies and maintaining F-1 status while engaged in economic hardship work permission.

 Immigration regulations state that unforeseen circumstances may include loss of financial aid or on-campus employment without fault on the part of the student, substantial fluctuations in the value of currency or exchange rate, inordinate increases in tuition and/or living costs, unexpected changes in the financial conditions of the student's source of support, medical bills, or other substantial and unexpected expenses 8CFR§214.2(f)(9)(ii)(C ).
 Only unforeseen problems can be the basis for hardship employment since, in order to obtain a Form I-20 and enter the United States in F-1 status initially, students had to first demonstrate that all of the financial resources needed for their program of study were available.

 Students who wish to apply for economic hardship employment authorization should meet with an ISSS advisor to confirm their eligibility and review the conditions and procedures for applying.
-The following form should be reviewed and completed prior to your meeting:
+The following forms should be reviewed: